 Meanwhile, the mechanical conveyor moves the cocoa mix ingredients from the bag dump station.
 The conveyor has a sealed sprocket assembly at the conveyor inlet and discharge, joined by two 3-inch conveying tubes.
 Equally spaced, connected discs travel around the sprockets and through the tubes.
 In operation, material enters the inlet and the discs move the material through the conveying tubes and toward the discharge.
 The discs’ velocity creates a moving air column, fluidizing the conveyed materials.
 On average, 20 percent of the volume between discs is material and 80 percent is air.
 At the discharge, the material and air separate, and the material’s linear velocity create a centrifugal force that discharges the material.

 The conveyor discharges into the centrifugal sifter, which separates foreign materials from the ingredients.
-The powdered ingredients fall through the sifter into the, which has a multi pitch agitator that quickly and thoroughly mixes the ingredients, despite their varying density and flow characteristics.
+The powdered ingredients fall through the sifter into the ribbon blender, which has a multi pitch agitator that quickly and thoroughly mixes the ingredients, despite their varying density and flow characteristics.
 The equipment manufacturer designed and built a special support structure so that gravity channels the finished batch into a storage container directly beneath the blender for packaging; no extra conveying system is required.
 Manufacturer representatives directed the installation and provided operation and safety training to the food processor’s workers.

 The processing equipment meets national and local safety requirements, according to the food processor’s officials.
 The equipment also meets the food processor’s production, cleanliness, and quality control standards.
 Because the equipment is self-cleaning, the food processor can switch products quickly without powder residue from one mix contaminating the next batch’s flavor.